Massachusetts Small Business Development Center Network

 Are You Bankable?

-Your small business is “bankable” if a commercial bank or lending institution is willing to offer you financing, such as a loan or line of credit.
-Small business owners often seek financing to buy equipment or inventory, launch a new product line, open or expand retail or manufacturing operations, further grow an existing business, and more.
+Your small business is "bankable" if a commercial bank or lending institution is willing to offer you financing, such as a loan or line of credit.
+Small business owners often seek financing to buy equipment or inventory, launch a new product line, open or expand retail or manufacturing operations, further grow an existing business and more.
+Contrary to popular belief, banks are eager to lend to small businesses.
+However, in order to be bankable, you need to understand your business' numbers, how to organize them for a commercial loan, and how to present your personal and business story in a compelling manner.

 • Think Like a Banker – Discover how financial institutions assess your bankability